Policy on the General Academic Environment

 • Submission of coursework for one or more courses simultaneously.

 • Use of outside copy editing services (as opposed to content editing).

-• There are some helpful resources available to students at the GSD—please convey them to your class.
+• There are helpful resources available to students at the GSD.
 The library’s Write and Cite website is excellent.
 This guide offers information on writing resources, citation style guides, and academic writing expectations and best practices.
-The high level of academic writing at the GSD may be a difficult transition for some.
-Students who need additional information about these issues should inquire at Student Services in 422, where assistance such as the Language Resource Center is coordinated.
+Students who need additional information about these issues may also meet with writing tutors through Academic Writing Services, a free service through Frances Loeb Library.

 Dealing with Violations

-Course and studio instructors must report all suspected cases of plagiarism, cheating, or other sorts of academic dishonesty to the Dean of Students.
+Course and studio instructors must report all suspected cases of plagiarism, cheating, or other sorts of academic dishonesty to the dean of students.
 This notification should include a written statement explaining the basis of suspicion.
 If plagiarism is suspected, the statement should include a copy of the source of the plagiarism and the plagiarized material.
 The contents of the statement will remain confidential to protect the student’s privacy since the facts will not yet have been determined.
 The instructor may wish to meet with the student at this time to informally discuss the suspicions.
-The Dean of Students will meet with the instructor to discuss the statement, and then the Dean of Students and the instructor will meet with the student to present the statement and to seek the student’s account of the events.
-If it is determined that the student has plagiarized or cheated, one of the following should be imposed:
+The dean of students will meet with the instructor to discuss the statement, and then the dean of students and the instructor will meet with the student to present the statement and to seek the student’s account of the events.
+If it is determined that the student has plagiarized or cheated, one of the following may be imposed:

 1. Having to redo the assignment

 Additional and/or alternative remedial steps may be imposed.